seovchinnikov/clubhouse-web/README.md

 This is the web client app to make your Club House experience better no matter what device you are using.
 Sometimes it's better to listen to podcasts on your PC.
 But CH team does not give such an opportunity for now so I decided to help someone who wants to use it besides mobile phones.It's for personal use only.
 I respect the job CH devs made so please use this app only as an addition to the mobile version.

 It's for personal use only.
 I respect the job CH devs made so please use this app only as an addition to mobile version.
+Also please note that there are not zero chances to be banned for using it (but if you'll register from iOS device it reduces the chances in multiple times).

 ## Supported platforms (including speaking)
 Windows, macOS, linux